MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-macos-sign-in-sign-out.md

 ---
-title: Add sign in and sign out in native iOS app
+title: Add sign in and sign out in native iOS/macOS app
-description: Learn how to add sign-in and sign-out with email one-time passcode or username and password in iOS app by using native authentication.
+description: Learn how to add sign-in and sign-out with email one-time passcode or username and password in iOS/macOS app by using native authentication.

 author: henrymbuguakiarie
 manager: mwongerapk